rpi-curious/screen-at/.github/README.md

 EOF

-git push fork screen-at
+git push fork master
 ```

-> Note, `git push -u fork screen-at` will set the default upstream remote such that future `git push` commands are automatically directed at the _`fork`_ remote
+> Note, `git push -u fork master` will set the default upstream remote such that future `git push` commands are automatically directed at the _`fork`_ remote

 - Then on GitHub submit a Pull Request through the Web-UI, the URL syntax is _`https://github.com/<NAME>/<REPO>/pull/new/<BRANCH>`_